• Travel Features

 July 31, 2024

 East Africa’s Uganda is considered one of the most beautiful countries in the world, home to many mountainous and forested national parks, as well as the largest freshwater lake on the continent.
 This trip begins in the capital, Kampala, called “the city of seven hills.”
 Travelers will also visit Lake Bunyonyi, a “place of many little birds,” known for its green terraced hills and twenty-nine islands, Bwindi Impenetrable National Park for a guided mountain gorilla trek, and the Kalinzu Forest Reserve.
-This trip creates opportunities for the group to take a motorboat tour, go birdwatching, paddle in canoes, or to go swimming at Crater Lake.
+This trip creates opportunities for the group to take a motorboat tour, go birdwatching, paddle in canoes, or go swimming at Crater Lake.
 Finishing in the city of Jinja, the source of the Nile River, travelers can bike in the Mabira Forest, kayak in the Nile, or even go bungee jumping.

 This is a nine-day trip and costs $2,949.
 This trip is led by the sustainable travel company G Adventures.
 All G Adventures trips are led by a local guide, a CEO, Chief Experience Officer, and trip revenue is driven to help the local community.
 This trip caters to travelers 18 to 30-something with plenty of free time to make new friends and go with the flow.